Sharps & Hankins model 1862 carbine

-The Sharps & Hankins Model 1862 Carbine was a sliding breech action carbine made by Sharps & Hankins Co. in the 1860s and designed by Christian Sharps.
+The Sharps & Hankins Model 1862 carbine was a sliding breech action carbine made by Sharps & Hankins Co. in the 1860s and designed by Christian Sharps.
 The gun is a rimfire .52 caliber and was made in Philadelphia in a quantity of about 8,000.
 This firearm, patented on July 9, 1861 by Christian Sharps.
-The Navy version had a 24 inch barrel with a leather cover to protect the barrel from salt water.
+The Navy version had a 24-inch barrel with a leather cover to protect the shooters hand from excessive heat caused by continuous firing.
 The Army version's barrel was blued.
-The Short Cavalry version had a 19 inch blued barrel.
+The short cavalry version had a 19-inch blued barrel.